marinaMiller39636/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clear, correct, and maintainable code first.
 Optimize only when necessary, based on profiling and measurement data.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's important to write clear, maintainable code first, and only optimize when profiling has identified performance bottlenecks.